 Liquidity risk is defined as the risk that the Organization may not be able to settle or meet its obligations as they become due.
+The Organization is exposed to this risk mainly in respect of its long-term debt and its accounts payable.
 The Organization manages its liquidity risk by monitoring its operating requirements.
 The Organization prepares budget and cash forecasts to ensure it has sufficient funds to fulfill its obligations.